 ArcGIS Pro supports SAR sensors with raster products and raster types.
 This allows you to add SAR data to your map directly from the original dataset, without the need for additional import or conversion tools.
-Currently, the SAR raster types support ICEYE, RADARSAT Constellation Mission (RCM) and Sentinel-1.
+Currently, the SAR raster types support Capella, ICEYE, RADARSAT-2, RADARSAT Constellation Mission (RCM) and Sentinel-1.

 How to add it to your ArcGIS Pro map?